xSauron/ICMP/README.md

 1. Click on Releases on the right bar or here: https://github.com/xSauron/ICMP/releases/latest
 2. Download ICMP.zip and unzip it.
 3. Start ICMP.exe
-4. In case of "Unknown source" click "More info" and "Run"
+4. In case of "Unknown source" popup from Windows click "More info" and "Run"

 # How do I use this?